Relative semi-ampleness in positive characteristic: Numerically trivial case

 \subsection{The case where the total space is normal}

 \begin{prop} Fix a positive integer $n$ and assume (Theorem~\ref{t-A})$_{n}$.
 Let $f\colon X \to S$ be a projective morphism of excellent $\F_p$-schemes, where $X$ is normal of dimension $n$.
-Let $L$ be an $f$-numerically trivial invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for any point $s \in S$.
+Let $L$ be an $f$-numerically trivial invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for all the points $s \in S$.

 Then $L$ is $f$-semi-ample. \end{prop}